• Skip to main content

 Low FODMAP Shakshuka

 Shakshuka is a popular North African and Middle Eastern dish and probably one of my favorites!
-It is super flavorful, filling, easy to make a meal that you can have as breakfast, brunch, or lunch.
-Plus it’s affordable and perfect for feeding larger crowds.
+It is super flavorful, filling, and easy to make a meal that you can have for breakfast, brunch, or lunch.
+Plus it's affordable and perfect for feeding larger crowds.
 Now, I finally perfected my version for a low FODMAP Shakshuka.
-And I’m very happy to share it here, so you can all try it!
+And I'm very happy to share it here, so you can all try it!

 This Low FODMAP Shakshuka is perfectly spiced, flavorful, easy to digest, filling, very easy to make, and incredibly delicious!